 And to augment this plan for economic justice, we will also call for a restoration of democracy in these areas by enacting Automatic Voter Registration and simplifying the convoluted process felons must go through to regain their voting rights.

 Anyone who lives in central Arkansas, particularly in Little Rock, can see the disastrous effects of systemic racism and economic oppression.
 Instead of creating equity for all people, we have thrown up interstates as barriers and creating social and economic barriers to communities of color

-Recognizing the centuries of injustices based on race that have been perpetrated in our country, it is time for us to rise together and catalyze the political power of a united people to fight for an economic system rooted in justice.\
+As we come to terms with the racial injustice that has long been a fact of life in America, it is time for us to rise together and catalyze the political power of a united people to fight for an economic system rooted in justice.